 Located in the Tottenham area, a few minutes away from Tottenham Hale station, Beavertown is really a hit in the UK and it is somehow dominating the craft beer scene in London.
 Original and fantastic artwork (by artist Nick Dwyer), beer names and cans, their marketing strategy seems to be working very well.
 Its founder happens to be the son of Robert Plant (Led Zeppelin), which could have contributed to its success as well.

-There is a spacious area just outside the brewery, with a few tables and benches, along with a couple of pop-up food stalls.
+There is a spacious area just outside the brewery, with a few tables and benches and a couple of pop-up food stalls.
 There is also a “fast” alternative bar where you can buy cold cans, and avoid the long queue at the main bar.
 In a busy Saturday with good weather, you can easily need to wait 20 minutes to get to the tap bar.
 It is also hard to find a table/seat, but there is plenty of space to sit on the floor, as you can see in the picture below.

-They organise a massive beer festival called Beavertown Extravaganza, where more than 60 of the worlds great brewers exhibit their products.
+They organise a massive beer festival called Beavertown Extravaganza, where more than 60 of the world’s great brewers exhibit their products.
 Each brewery serves 2 taps of beer, rotating those taps with different beers over the two days.
 This event gets sold out quite quickly so better to follow the announcements.

 - Beaverillium: Seriously good.
 A smooth smashable IPA, mangos and pulped peaches aroma and taste.
 Outstanding.
 (In collaboration with Trillium)